 Some other examples of near misses are:

-• Someone trips on an extension cord but doesn’t harm themselves
+- Someone trips on an extension cord but doesn’t harm themselves

-• An extension ladder tips over, narrowly missing a parked truck
+- An extension ladder tips over, narrowly missing a parked truck

 The only difference between these occurrences and an actual accident is luck.
-Had the extension cord been next to a stairwell, had the forklift been moving a bit faster, or if the truck had been parked differently, the outcomes could have been disastrous.
+Had the extension cord been next to a stairwell, the forklift been moving a bit faster, or if the truck had been parked differently, the outcomes could have been disastrous.
 This is why you need a well-developed construction safety program.

-What to do When a Near Miss Occurs
+What to Do When a Near Miss Occurs

 In short, when a near miss occurs, treat it like it was an accident.

-In order for the near miss process to work, your crews need to know they are responsible for reporting them when they happen.
-Had my repair guy not gotten stuck in the roof, I probably wouldn’t have found out about it because there was no injury to report, and we didn’t have a near miss program.
+In order for the near-miss process to work, your crews need to know they are responsible for reporting them when they happen.
+Had my repair guy not gotten stuck in the roof, I probably wouldn’t have found out about it because there was no injury to report, and we didn’t have a near-miss program.

 Also, there must be no fear of repercussion when reporting a near miss.
-You absolutely cannot ask someone to report one and then reprimand the error, especially if it was human error.
+You absolutely cannot ask someone to report one and then reprimand the error, especially if it was a human error.

 A near miss must be looked at as a learning opportunity that will protect the future safety of all your employees.